Wednesday's Weekly Wrap

-These leaders are mostly defensive industries and companies and which are evenly spread between Blue-Chips (Top 50 largest) and Mid-Caps (ranked 51-100 in size).
+These leaders are mostly defensive industries with companies and are evenly spread between blue-chips (Top 50 largest) and Mid-caps (ranked 51-100 in size).

 An important point to note is that these sectors are the market leaders and the leaders are falling – which is not a promising sign.